THE ULTIMATE ABS WORKOUT GUIDE

 The internal obliques run in the opposite direction from the external obliques, from the outer edge of the ribcage close to the hip, and up and in toward the midline of your body.

-The transverse abdominis runs like a weight belt around your waist, and it’s one of the deepest ab muscles.
+The transverse abdominis runs like a weight belt around your waist, and it’s one of the deepest ab muscles and one of the core stabilizers.
 When you suck in your abs or perform ab vacuums it’s the transverse abdominis doing the work.
 Working these deep abs muscles is important because it helps drive stability in the abdominal muscles.

 The serratus anterior is an ab muscle many people totally forget about, or worse, don’t even know exists.